 Stage 1: Researchers submit a protocol including the hypothesis, methodology and materials.
 The protocol is reviewed and accepted in-principle on the condition that the study is executed as approved.

-Stage 2: Researchers complete the study and add the results and discussion to their approved Stage 1 protocol to create a single, integrated Preregistered Research Article. ("Pregistration" by PLOS is licensed under CC BY 4.0)
+Stage 2: Researchers complete the study and add the results and discussion to their approved Stage 1 protocol to create a single, integrated Preregistered Research Article. ("Preregistration" by PLOS is licensed under CC BY 4.0)

 Some journals offer registries for accepted registered protocols.
 In other cases you can register it with an open registry. ("Future-proof your research.
 Preregister your next study." by Center for Open Science is licensed under CC BY 4.0)